qxsch/Azure-StartStopVm/README.md

 More specific dates win - less specific will not be considered in case there is a more specifc one.

 Evaluation order is as shown below.
 In case of a date hit (independent of time hit), lower priorities will not be evaluated.
+However, all entries in the same priority bucket will always be evaluated.
  1. 12/30 mon 20:00
  1. 12/30 20:00
  1. 12 mon 20:00